Canterbury Christ Church University:

-The project particularly focuses on students from faculties and courses where graduate outcomes are low for students from these groups, such as law, business, early childhood studies and public health.
+The project particularly focused on students from faculties and courses where graduate outcomes were low for students from these groups, such as law, business, early childhood studies and public health.

-GradForce works with employers based in of areas with low socioeconomic status such as Thanet, the Isle of Sheppey and Medway.
+GradForce worked with employers based in of areas with low socioeconomic status such as Thanet, the Isle of Sheppey and Medway.

 The university identified a number of challenges when developing the GradForce programme: